geotools/geotools/docs/user/library/referencing/faq.rst

 with any of the other gt-epsg-h2, or gt-epsg-hsql plugins as they will end up in conflict.

-If you simply want to add a few more definitions over and above those provided by the official database (ie epsg-hsql or epsg-h2) please use the following (taken from the uDig application)::
+If you want to add a few more definitions over and above those provided by the official database (ie epsg-hsql or epsg-h2) please use the following (taken from the uDig application)::